Strawberry Alarm Clock: 2001–present: New album

-Carrying on as Strawberry Alarm Clock were Weitz, Seol, Bunnell, Gunnels, and Anderson (with Bartek appearing as his schedule permitted).
-Strawberry Alarm Clock performed live during 2012 around southern California, including appearances at The Satellite in Los Feliz, the Whisky a Go Go, the Echoplex (for the West Psych Fest), and the Adams Avenue Street Fair in San Diego.
+Carrying on as Strawberry Alarm Clock were Weitz, Seol, Bunnell, Gunnels, and Anderson, with Bartek appearing as his schedule permitted.
+Strawberry Alarm Clock performed live during 2012 around Southern California, including appearances at The Satellite in Los Feliz, the Whisky a Go Go, the Echoplex (for the West Psych Fest), and the Adams Avenue Street Fair in San Diego.

 On October 21, 2012, Strawberry Alarm Clock performed at the 29th annual Love Ride benefit in Glendale, which featured grand marshals Jay Leno, Peter Fonda, and Robert Patrick.
-Immediately following their Love Ride appearance, the band were awarded proclamations from the City of Los Angeles by City Councilman Tom LaBonge, Eric Garcetti, and Leno to commemorate the 45th anniversary of "Incense and Peppermints" reaching No. 1.
-The band accepted plaques for Freeman (posthumously) and King (who by this time was happily retired in Nashville, Tennessee).
-Bartek was on hand for their performance, as was the Neville Brothers' longtime harmonica player, Robert Cowan.
+Immediately following their Love Ride appearance, the band was awarded proclamations from the City of Los Angeles by City Councilman Tom LaBonge, Eric Garcetti, and Leno to commemorate the 45th anniversary of "Incense and Peppermints" reaching No. 1.
+The band accepted plaques for Freeman (posthumously) and King (who, by this time, was happily retired in Nashville, Tennessee).
+Bartek was present for their performance, as was the Neville Brothers' longtime harmonica player, Robert Cowan.

 On April 1, 2012, Strawberry Alarm Clock released Wake Up Where You Are on the Global Recording Artists label.
 It was the band's fifth studio album and first since 1969.

-Roger Ebert died on April 4, 2013, and on July 27, his widow, Chaz Ebert, asked Strawberry Alarm Clock to appear at the Saban Theatre in Beverly Hills as part of a tribute to her late husband.
-Strawberry Alarm Clock performed a half-dozen songs, followed by a screening of Beyond the Valley of the Dolls.
+Roger Ebert died on April 4, 2013, and on July 27, his widow, Chaz Ebert, requested that Strawberry Alarm Clock perform at the Saban Theatre in Beverly Hills as part of a tribute to her late husband.
+Strawberry Alarm Clock played a half-dozen songs, followed by a screening of Beyond the Valley of the Dolls.
 Charles Dierkop, a veteran character actor and longtime friend of the band, introduced them.
-In the months after the Saban Theatre engagement, Strawberry Alarm Clock made plans to write and record new material for an EP.
+In the months following the Saban Theatre engagement, Strawberry Alarm Clock made plans to write and record new material for an EP.

-On August 19, 2016, Weitz was hospitalized after a car accident; veteran keyboardist Glenn Brigman took his place while Weitz recovered.

-On March 18, 2017, Strawberry Alarm Clock played the Starry Nights Festival in Santa Barbara with Weitz back on stage with the band once again.
+On August 19, 2016, Weitz was hospitalized after a car accident; veteran keyboardist Glenn Brigman filled in while Weitz recovered.
+On March 18, 2017, Strawberry Alarm Clock performed at the Starry Nights Festival in Santa Barbara with Weitz back on stage with the band once again.

-Jimmy Pitman (born September 28, 1946) died in hospice care on August 29, 2019, at age 72.
+Jimmy Pitman (born September 28, 1946) died in hospice care on August 29, 2019, at the age of 72.